The Best Handyman Insurance Companies

 Cons

-• Does not offer online quotes for small business insurance
+• Online quotes for small business insurance are limited to select states

 State Farm does not offer policies geared specifically towards handymen, but it does offer business insurance for artisan and service contractors, an umbrella category that handyman work falls under.
 This unique approach to packaged insurance allows certain professionals to receive multiple kinds of coverage under a single policy.
 State Farm’s artisan and service contractor insurance works similarly to a business owners policy, but offers protections that are more specific to trade work.